VasilStoyanov/Smartphone-picker/README.md

 * Easy to use navigation between pages.
 * Lists different items with details.
 * Quick search for finding a phone.
-* Poll-like information gatherer.
+* "Matching" a smartphone, from criteria.
-* Back-end services
+* Storage of new phones (SQLite)